Fredonia (town), Wisconsin: Geography

 The 435-acre Huiras Lake Woods and Bog State Natural Area contains unspoiled bogs and conifer swamps common in northern Ozaukee County but rarely found in other parts of Southeastern Wisconsin.

-According to the United States Census Bureau, the town has a total area of 35.0 square miles (90.5 km^{2}), of which, 34.7 square miles (89.8 km^{2}) of it is land and 0.3 square miles (0.8 km^{2}) of it (0.86%) is water.
+According to the United States Census Bureau, the town has a total area of 35.0 square miles (90.5 km^{2}), of which 34.7 square miles (89.8 km^{2}) is land and 0.3 square miles (0.8 km^{2}) (0.86%) is water.
 The Village of Fredonia is located in what was formerly the southwestern quadrant of the Town of Fredonia.
 The town borders the Town of Sherman to the north, the Town of Belgium to the east, the Town of Saukville to the south, and the Town of Farmington to the west.
 The unincorporated communities of Little Kohler and Waubeka are in the western part of the town.

 The town is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The area has some subterranean Silurian limestone formations that are part of the Racine Dolomite that stretches through eastern Wisconsin and Illinois.
 The rocks are visible at several quarries along the Milwaukee River, including one site where the only known Silurian phyllocarid fossils in Wisconsin were discovered.

 Before white settlers arrived in the area, much of the Fredonia area was an upland forest dominated by American beech and sugar maple trees.
 Much of the original forest was cleared to prepare the land for agriculture, although some of the town's nature preserves have characteristically pre-settlement forests.
 The area also has many bogs and swamps in the kettles left behind by the glaciers.
 The areas include the wetlands around Spring Lake and the bog in the Huiras Lake Woods and Bog State Natural Area.
 Fredonia's wetlands have extensive stands of white cedar and tamarack as well as shrub carrs and sedge meadows.

 As land development continues to reduce wild areas, wildlife is forced into closer proximity with human communities like Fredonia.
 Large mammals, including white-tailed deer, coyotes, North American river otters and red foxes can be seen in the town.
 Many birds, including great blue herons and wild turkeys are found in the town, with the Huiras Lake Woods and Bog State Natural Area providing a habitat for many bird species.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.